Smartling/SmartlingHelp/_articles/connectors/wordpress-connector/wordpress-connector---frequently-asked-questions.md

 ![](/uploads/versions/translation-completed-1---x----285-380x---.png)

-The&nbsp;**Translation completed**&nbsp;checkbox in the **Publish** widget is part of the MultilingualPress plugin and does not have any effect in Smartling.
+The **Translation completed** checkbox in the **Publish** widget is part of the MultilingualPress plugin and does not have any effect in Smartling.

 ## What does Enqueue for Upload/Download do?

-The&nbsp;**Enqueue for Upload/Download** bulk actions add the selected items to a queue of items that will be uploaded by a Cron task.
+The **Enqueue for Upload/Download** bulk actions add the selected items to a queue of items that will be uploaded by a Cron task.
 This is to stop large uploads from slowing down your Wordpress instance.
 You can change the frequency of this task by editing your [crontab](/knowledge-base/articles/wordpress-connector-install-and-configure/#configure-wp-cron).

 ## Does submitting a single post from the Smartling widget work faster than using Bulk Submit or the Submissions Board?